StanfordVL/OmniGibson/bddl/README.md

 conds = Conditions(behavior_activity, activity_definition, simulator)

 # You can now use the functions in bddl/activity.py to interact with the conds object.
 This generally requires a backend that's based on the simulator; in this case, you can use a stub backend.
-You can create something similar to, or directly use, the DebugBackend and DebugObject found in tests/bddl_debug_backend.py.
+You can create something similar to, or directly use, the TrivialBackend, TrivialObject, TrivialSimulator, and various Trivial*Predicate classes found in bddl/bddl/trivial_backend.py.
 ```

 ### With simulator